Archetypes

 - D-Reaper (W)

 A control deck whose gimmick is "you use a big body on the field that can't attack in order to speed up how fast you can do things."
-It also features the game's first field spell, which gives you extra control power; enemy attacks are first debuffed by the field spell, then further debuffed by a Digimon that spits herself out from evolution sources to redirect attacks into her (this redirect happens only after <Raid>).
+It also features a defensive field spell that reduces DP on incoming attacks, as well as a Digimon that spits herself out from evolution sources to redirect attacks into her (this redirect happens only after <Raid>) and provide additional debuffs.
+However, the vast majority of the deck's cards do laughably little, and it's largely being carried by its three entire cards of modern support and an older one that recovers when played.

 From Frontier